 To read about other Zendesk for Salesforce features, see Choosing Zendesk for Salesforce features .

 When you installed the Salesforce app in Zendesk, Zendesk automatically created a Salesforce target that you will use to send information to Salesforce.
 You need to edit the target to send full ticket details.

 Zendesk also automatically created a trigger named Create a record in Salesforce when ticket is solved in your Zendesk.
 As the name implies, this trigger creates a new Salesforce Zendesk ticket whenever a ticket is solved.

-- In Zendesk, click the Admin icon () in the sidebar, then select Extensions in the Settings section.
+- In Zendesk, click the Admin icon ( ) in the sidebar, then select Settings > Extensions .

 - Click the Target tab.

 - Find the Salesforce target, then click Edit to modify the target.